 Once you’ve defined what it means to retire early, you can take stock of where you’re currently at.
 You should take some time to evaluate your net worth, your current spending levels, and how much debt you have.

-Now that you know what your goals are and where you’re currently at financially, you need to come up with your retirement number.
-This is the amount of money you’ll need to have in savings in order to retire comfortably.
+Now that you know what your goals are and you’re ready to start your retirement planning, you need to come up with your retirement number.
+This is the amount of money you’ll need to have in savings to cover your expenses and retire comfortably.

-Of course, there are a variety of factors that can affect your ideal retirement number.
+Of course, there are various factors that can affect your ideal retirement number.
 For instance, if a recession hits that will certainly affect your retirement accounts.
 And you’ll need to plan on the cost of inflation.

-If you’re having trouble figuring out how much money you’ll need, it can be a good idea to work with a financial planner.
+If you’re having trouble figuring out how much money you’ll need, it can be a good idea to work with a certified financial planner or financial advisor.
 They can help you figure out what you’ll need and how to get there.

 It’s going to be very difficult for you to reach your retirement goals if you spend more than you earn.
 Once you know how much you need to save, you need to take a good look at your budget and identify any areas where you can cut back.